Dhvani-intwala/My-Books-Store/README.md

   - [Media](#media)
   - [Acknowledgements](#acknowledgements)

 ## Overview

-My Books Store is an E-commerce website created for a fictive books shop located in Schelklingen, Germany.
-The main purpose of the project was to implement a fully functional online store that will make the process of selecting and purchasing books products much easier for customers.
+My Bookstore is an online store created for a fictional bookstore in Schelklingen, Germany.
+The main goal of the project was to implement a fully functional online store that makes it easy for customers to choose and buy book products.

-The users are given the possibility to see every product's detail, create a Wishlist, add items to the shopping bag, purchase with online payment method and access order history.
+Users have the opportunity to view each product and its details, create a wish list, add products to the cart, purchase using an online payment method and view order history.

-The website was developed using Python (Django), HTML, CSS and JavaScript.
-The data was stored in a PostgreSQL database using ElephantSql for manipulation.
+The website is developed using Python (Django), HTML, CSS and JavaScript.
+Data was stored in a PostgreSQL database using ElephantSql for processing.

 ## User Experience (UX)